lphan/utilkit/floodpred/README.md

 - This file contains the basic data measured, will be used for analyzing and prediction

 (2) floodpred.py
+- This file contains help-functions and visualization functions

+(3) data.py
+- This file contains import-data from excel

+(4) predict.py
-- This file contains core-functions to parse excel file "floodings.xlsx"
+- This file contains core-function to predict waterlevel

-(3) start.py
+(5) data.csv
-- This file is a start-script, contains parameters (path to textfile and save location), input by Users.
+- This file contains history parameters input, will be used for user interface

-(4) setup.py
+(6) setup.py
 run this file first to install all dependencies

+(7) floodpred.log
+- This file contains basic log informations

+(8) Folder Doc
+- This folder contains documentations about this program

 ### Preparation
 ---------------